 But they have tons of templates available and make it easy for you to create a cohesive, beautiful info product.
 If you hop over to my YouTube channel JessCreatives.video there is a playlist full of Canva tutorials.
 But the basically design rules I would tell you just for your information, only use two to three fonts and two to three colors.
 That will help it stay looking clean and professional.
 But I definitely recommend having someone look over your product before you launch it.

 I always have some of my business friends look at my info products.
 And then I also let a special client or two get free access to it to give me feedback because I want to make sure it makes sense and it flows well.
 For you, you could also get that design feedback as well.
 So that leads us to phase four which is launching.
-Now in order to launch there needs to be a way for people to buy it obviously.
-So let’s go over a few ways you can sell this info product.
+Now in order to launch your digital product, there needs to be a way for people to buy it obviously.

 If you don’t have a website then Gumroad is a great platform to sell info products, like I mentioned earlier.
 If you’re on Squarespace it’s super easy to create a digital product and make it available on your website.
 If you are a WordPress user I recommend using the Easy Digital Downloads plugin, also super easy to set up and use.
 And again on my YouTube channel I have tutorials for both how to set up the Squarespace digital product and the WordPress plugin that I just mentioned.
-So you can find those at jesscreatives.video.
+(There are even more platform options here.)